Caso Avícola Villalobos

 Outlook

-The revocation of precautionary measures became final after the appeal was denied in August 2017.
+The revocation of precautionary measures became final after the appeal was denied in August 2017, with no further recourse pending.
 Lisa, S.A. is free from the embargoes decreed in this proceeding.